 Application of the patient/client management model.
 Students synthesize information from previous and concurrent course work to develop a plan of care for a patient/client with single or multiple system involvement with faculty guidance.
 Students participate in self and peer review processes.
 The course provides opportunities for hands-on examination, evaluation, and intervention with patients in a clinical setting.

-Continued application of the patient/client management model across the life span for problems of increasing complexity.
-Development of professional behaviors and integration of all coursework is demonstrated through the creation and progression of plans of care.
+Continued application of the patient/client management model.
+Integrated clinical experiences with pro bono service promote development of professional behaviors and clinical decision making.
+Integration of all coursework is demonstrated through the creation and progression of plans of care.
 Further development of interprofessional competency, clinical teaching, self and peer assessment skills is emphasized.

 Culminating experience in professional education with focus on professional socialization, professional development, and case presentations.
 Preparation for the physical therapy licensure examination is emphasized.